ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ### Meta
 You can use the `meta` option for the configuration of [`<meta>` tags](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML) within the `<head>` tag of the generated _index.html_ file.
-This is epecially useful for providing text and images for social sharing and link previews like for Slack, text messages, and social media shares, in particular when using the [Open Graph](https://ogp.me/) set of tags.
+This is especially useful for providing text and images for social sharing and link previews like for Slack, text messages, and social media shares, in particular when using the [Open Graph](https://ogp.me/) set of tags.

 #### Example
 This is an example of the `meta` configuration for the Greenwood website.